BlueBrain/morphoclass/docs/source/sections/example_gnn.rst

 - Extract first feature: the path distance from the soma to the nodes
 - Extract the second feature: the apical tree diameters at nodes.

-As described in the :ref:`data` section we need to define transforms that will transform the raw input morphologies to the features just described::
+As described in the :doc:`data` section we need to define transforms that will transform the raw input morphologies to the features just described::

     morphology_loader = transforms.Compose([